brege/brege.org/README.md

    hugo server # -D|--buildDrafts
    ```
 2. Edit `content/post/hello-world/index.md` and add content after the `+++...+++` or `---...---` front matter
-3. The I run an external `./deploy` script to push the changes to my droplet.
+3. Then I run an external `./deploy` script to push the changes to my droplet.

 ## Editing an article

-To edit an article, repeat steps 2-4 while `hugo server` is running.
+Edit files while `hugo server` is running.

 ## Removing an article